mehulagg/gitlab/doc/administration/troubleshooting/ssl.md

 One scenario is that you're using [object storage](../object_storage.md), which isn't served under HTTPS.
 GitLab is misconfigured and attempts a TLS handshake, but the object storage will respond with plain HTTP.

+## schannel: SEC_E_UNTRUSTED_ROOT

+On Windows, you may need to specify that git should use OpenSSL: `git config --system http.sslbackend openssl`.

+This resolves the following error: `Fatal: unable to access 'https://gitlab.domain.tld/group/project.git': schannel: SEC_E_UNTRUSTED_ROOT (0x80090325) - The certificate chain was issued by an authority that is not trusted."`